flaneurette/prepare-fresh-linux-instance/README.md

 ufw allow 2078 (Zesle port)
 ufw enable
 ```
 In Zesle, first create your SSH keys in the admin panel.
-Follow the Zesle tutorial on on todo that (easy).
+Follow the Zesle tutorial on how to do that (very easy).

-Then proceed, disabling password login:
+If you done this, then proceed, disabling password login to the server:
 ```
 nano /etc/ssh/sshd_config
 PasswordAuthentication no